unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-eth-smart-contracts.md

 ## Record Value Validation

 For CNS, `Resolver` doesn't have built-in record value validation when it is updated.
-For UNS, `RecordStorage` doesn’t have built in record value validation after an update.&#x20;
+For UNS, `RecordStorage` doesn’t have built in record value validation after an update.

 This is for two reasons: